symfony/symfony-docs/components/console/usage.rst

 .. versionadded:: 3.4
     Case-insensitivity of command shortcuts was introduced in Symfony 3.4.
-In previous Symfony versions, shortcuts must match the case of the original command name (e.g. ``d:g`` was not the same shortcut as ``D:G``).
+In previous Symfony versions, shortcuts had to match the case of the original command name (e.g. ``d:g`` was not the same shortcut as ``D:G``).